Prag8855/aab/content/guides/blue-card.md

 With a Blue Card, you can leave Germany for up to 12 months.[^23] To travel longer, you must get permission from the *[[Ausländerbehörde]]*.

-Your Blue Card lets you visit other [Schengen countries](https://www.axa-schengen.com/en/countries-schengen-area) without a visa.
+Your Blue Card lets you visit other [[Schengen area]] countries without a visa.

 ### Self-employment with a Blue Card